Why Buy with a Local Real Estate Agent?

 You’re starting to think about becoming a homeowner and you likely have lots of questions about how to buy a home in Canada, from the overarching How do you buy a home, to specific queries around financing, home type and location, to how to make and negotiate an offer.
 To help simplify what can be a complicated process, we’ve outlined how to buy a home in 10 steps.

 1. Choose a real estate agent that’s right for you.
 A home is a huge investment, so work with a realtor that’s knowledgeable, professional and responsive.
 Treat your search for the right agent like a job interview.
 Meet with a few different agents, ask lots of questions and check references.
-Here is a list of 7 questions to ask an agent before you commit.

 2. Know your budget.
 As you already know, buying a home is going to be expensive.
 Knowing exactly how much it will cost and how much you can spend is a crucial step in making a wise investment.
 Consider your lifestyle, your income and any current debts you’re carrying.
 Are you secure in your employment?
 Are you planning any major life changes in the near future, such as a job change or growing your family?
 Be mindful of the financial impacts this could have.